-21. Joint State and Local SHOPP and non-SHOPP Funding
+21. Joint SHOPP and non-SHOPP Funding

-If Caltrans and a local or regional agency agree, they-Caltrans may, - if consistent with all applicable state and federal laws, regulations, and guidelines, and prioritized against other statewide needs consistent with the performance based decision making framework in the Transportation Asset Management Plan and the State Highway System Management Plan - recommend that a new project or a project cost increase be jointly funded from state and localSHOPP and non-SHOPP funds and execute a cooperative agreement to reflect the agreed participations for the proposed improvements to be funded by each source for each project phase.
+If Caltrans and a local or regional agency agree, Caltrans may - if consistent with all applicable state and federal laws, regulations, and guidelines, and prioritized against other statewide needs consistent with the performance based decision making framework in the Transportation Asset Management Plan and the State Highway System Management Plan - recommend that a new project or a project cost increase be jointly funded from SHOPP and non-SHOPP funds and execute a cooperative agreement to reflect the agreed participations for the proposed improvements to be funded by each source for each project phase.